kmkarakaya/Deep-Learning-Tutorials/README.md

 * [Murat Karakaya Akademi GitHub Pages](https://kmkarakaya.github.io/Deep-Learning-Tutorials/)

 # TUTORIALS
-I prepare the below tutorials to help you at solving Deep Learning probleös with TensorFlow and Keras.
+I prepare the below tutorials to help you at solving Deep Learning problems with TensorFlow and Keras.
-You can also watch all the below tutorials in English or Turkish at the [Murat Karakaya Akademi Youtube channel.](https://www.youtube.com/channel/UCrCxCxTFL2ytaDrDYrN4_eA)
+You can also watch **all the tutorials** in English or Turkish at the [Murat Karakaya Akademi Youtube channel.](https://www.youtube.com/channel/UCrCxCxTFL2ytaDrDYrN4_eA)

 I hope you find these tutorials helpful and useful.

 Enjoy!

 Murat Karakaya

 ## SEQ2SEQ LEARNING